MicrosoftDocs/sql-docs/docs/ssms/download-sql-server-management-studio-ssms.md

 ## What's new

-For details and more information about what's new in this release, see [SSMS release notes](release-notes-ssms.md).
+For details and more information about what's new in this release, see [Release notes for SQL Server Management Studio](release-notes-ssms.md).

 There are a few [known issues](release-notes-ssms.md#known-issues-1891) with this release.